llvm/llvm-project/flang/docs/FlangDriver.md

 * [Creating a plugin](#creating-a-plugin)
 * [Loading and running a plugin](#loading-and-running-a-plugin)

-Flang plugins are limited to `flang-new -fc1` and are currently only available / been tested on Linux.
+Flang plugins are limited to `flang -fc1` and are currently only available / been tested on Linux.

 ## Creating a Plugin